Slevinski/slevinski.github.io/series/language-and-literacy-research/entries/reading-signed-text/essay.md

 That means syntax cannot be treated as an afterthought.

-A serious research lane has to ask:
+A serious research series has to ask:

 - how much structure remains sequential in reading?
 - how much structure is carried by the bounded written sign?